-At the time of the Duisburg massacre Giorgio Basile, a 'Ndrangheta deserter, told the Italian media (with overstated hyperbole): "the Germans must realise that where there is pizza, there's the Mafia."
+Of course, the mob invasion has not been without the attendant bloodshed.
+In August 2007 six mobsters from the Pelle-Votari clan were gunned down by the rival Nirta-Strangio clan outside a pizzeria in Duisburg, Germany.
+At the time of the Duisburg massacre Giorgio Basile, a 'Ndrangheta deserter, told the Italian media: "The Germans must realise that where there is pizza, there's the Mafia."

 Further reading that may be of interest: